PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidLongLines.md

 ## Description

-Lines should be longer than 120 characters, including leading whitespace (indentation).
+Lines should be no longer than 120 characters, including leading whitespace (indentation).